marchforsciencegeneva/marchforsciencegeneva.github.io/README.md

 # Contributing

-Please fork and make a PR
+Please fork, create a branch and make a PR